- Saving in tax-advantaged accounts can help you make the most of your money.

 For instance, if you opened your HSA last year and pay $3,000 out of pocket this year—you can take money out of your HSA to reimburse yourself next year, in 5 years, or in 20 years.
 Be sure to save your receipts in order to show that the expenses were qualified and when they happened.

 After age 65, you can use the money saved in an HSA for any non-medical expense.
-But you'll have to pay income tax on the withdrawals—just like a withdrawal from a pre-tax 401(k) or traditional IRA.
+But you'll have to pay income tax on non-medical withdrawals—just like a withdrawal from a pre-tax 401(k) or traditional IRA.

 If you're able to, saving the money in your HSA for retirement could be a good idea—particularly if you're able to invest and grow your contributions.
 Even if you're only able to save part of your contributions for the future, it can still be worthwhile.

 The cost of health care in retirement continues to increase, so it can be a good idea to prepare specifically for those expenses.
-Fidelity estimates a 65-year-old couple retiring in 2019 will spend, on average, $285,000 on out-of-pocket health care costs in retirement.3
+Fidelity estimates a 65-year-old couple that retired in 2019 will spend, on average, $285,000 on out-of-pocket health care costs in retirement.3

 Take advantage of retirement accounts